nnobile/OPTICIAN_STORE/notes.md

     <% end %>

 1 - Omniauth route needs to redirect to registration page IF no existing user is recognized.
-2 - Build lougout links and add to every view
 3 - Order by revenue in the Patient view in order to apply the scope method 4 - In the patient create form, we need to add a dropdown for the optometrist index which will allow the user to select.
 Also, we need to create a link_to in order to redirect to a new optometrist.
 5 - Remove Optometrist Patients link